raquo/scala-dom-types/README.md

 - **More type safe**.
 For example, in _Scala DOM Types_ an `input` tag is linked to Scala.js `HTMLInputInput` class.
 This lets you provide exact types for the DOM nodes you create, so that you don't need to perform unsafe casts in your application code if you want to e.g. access the `value` property on an `input` you created.
 Similarly, all attributes, properties and styles are linked to the types that they accept to prevent you from assigning incorrect values.

-- **More flexible**. _Scala DOM Types_ does not tell you how to compose your attributes / props / styles / tags together, and does not enforce any rendering paradigm, you are free to implement your own composition.
-I see that some projects fork ScalaTags basically to just get the type definitions, I'm hoping there would be no need for that with _Scala DOM Types_.
+- **More flexible**. _Scala DOM Types_ does not tell you how to compose your attributes / props / styles / tags together, and does not enforce any rendering paradigm.
+You are free to implement your own composition.
+I see that some projects fork ScalaTags just to get the type definitions without everything else. _Scala DOM Types_ does not get in your way, eliminating the need for such forking.

+- **Better representation of native DOM types**. _Scala DOM Types_ handles Reflected Attributes consistently, and uses Codecs to properly encode/decode DOM values.

 There are some other differences, for example _Scala DOM Types_ uses camelCase for attr / prop / style names because that is consistent with common Scala style.